Create a Recurring Shift

 Create a Recurring shift by considering these main points:

-- Select start and end date for the period in question.
+Select start and end dates for the period in question.